creme332/polydraw/docs/TUTORIAL.md

   ```

 > [!IMPORTANT]
-> Ensure that your image has a dimension of **450x300** to prevent distortions.
-If your image dimension is incorrect, you will see a red background around your image.
+> It is best to load SVG images using `IconLoader.loadSVGIcon()`.
+Otherwise, ensure that your image has a dimension of **450x300** to prevent distortions.

 ## Add keywords